MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/rms-client/client-admin-guide-powershell.md

 	\\Server1\Documents\Test3.docx     \\Server1\Documents\Test3.docx
 	\\Server1\Documents\Test4.docx     \\Server1\Documents\Test4.docx

-When the file name extension does not change after RMS protection is applied, you can always use the Get-RMSFileStatus cmdlet later to check whether the file is protected.
+When the file name extension does not change after protection is applied, you can always use the Get-RMSFileStatus cmdlet later to check whether the file is protected.
 For example:

 	Get-RMSFileStatus -File \\Server1\Documents\Test1.docx